• Skip to main content

 Your Course Details

-All documents are turned in as Microsoft Word documents.
-If you do not own Microsoft Word 2007 or a later version, you can use a system such as Google Docs that converts to Word documents FREE.
-All other learning materials are included FREE.
+Course Materials: All learning materials are provided FREE in the course.
+Microsoft Word or the ability to convert a document to a Word-compatible document is required.
+If you do not own Microsoft Word, you can use a system such as Google Docs that converts to Word documents FREE.

 How this course fits with your other High School Writing courses...